pptr3/pancake-fp/README.md

  * Move the project folder (presumably `pancake-fp`) in htdocs folder (that in Linux system is located by default in `/opt/lampp/htdocs`, on MacOS system in
 `/Applications/XAMPP/htdocs` and on Windows system in `C:\Program Files\xampp\htdocs`.
 * Then finally copy and paste in your url bar `localhost/phpmyadmin/pancake-fp/Users/home.php`.

-### Contributions

- * If you want to contibute, you're welcome.
-There's a lot of work to do, particulary for eliminate duplicate code.
-So if you want to train and improve yourself on doing that (adding some design pattern for example), this is project is a great gym!